mozilla-services/socorro/docs/configuring-crash-stats.rst

 Cron jobs
 ---------

-Socorro uses a crontab manager called Crontabber.
+Socorro uses a crontab manager called
+`Crontabber <https://github.com/mozilla/crontabber>`_.
 This needs to be run from system cron on a single host (generally referred to as the "admin host").

 We suggest putting the following into /etc/cron.d/socorro::

     */5 * * * * socorro /data/socorro/application/scripts/crons/crontabber.sh

+More documentation about Crontabber is `available here <https://crontabber.readthedocs.org/en/latest/>`_.

 Set up crash-stats web site
 ---------------------------